-The credit agreement governing the New Credit Facilities provides that Ollie's Holdings and Ollie's Bargain Outlet may request increased commitments under the New Revolving Credit Facility and additional term loans or additional term facilities under the New Term Loan Facility, in each case, subject to certain conditions and in an aggregate principal amount not to exceed (x) \$100.0 million, plus (y) in the case of any incremental term loans that serve to effectively extend the maturity of the Term Loan Facility, an amount equal to the reductions in the New Term Loan Facility to be replaced thereby plus (z) an additional amount, subject to compliance on a pro forma basis with a total leverage ratio (total debt to Adjusted EBITDA) of no greater than (i) prior to January 28, 2017, 3.50: 1.00 or (ii) on and after January 28, 2017, 3.25: 1.00.
-The effective yield for any such incremental facility under the New Term Loan Facility will be subject to a "most favored nation" pricing protection provision with a cushion of 0.50%.
-The incurrence of any incremental facility under the New Term Loan Facility is subject to customary conditions precedent.
+The credit agreement governing the Revolving Credit Facility provides that Ollie's Holdings and Ollie's Bargain Outlet may request up to \$25.0 million in increased commitments under the Revolving Credit Facility subject to certain conditions.
+In addition, the credit agreement governing the Term Loan Facility provides that Ollie's Holdings and Ollie's Bargain Outlet may request additional term loans under the Term Loan Facility in an aggregate principal amount not to exceed (x) \$75.0 million, plus (y) in the case of any incremental term loans that serve to effectively extend the maturity of the Term Loan Facility, an amount equal to the reductions in the Term Loan Facility to be replaced thereby plus (z) an additional amount, subject to compliance on a pro forma basis with a total leverage ratio (total debt to Adjusted EBITDA) of no greater than 4.25:1.00.
+The effective yield for any such incremental facility under the Term Loan Facility will be subject to a "most favored nation" pricing protection provision with a cushion of 0.50%.
+The incurrence of any incremental facility under the Term Loan Facility is subject to customary conditions precedent.

-Availability under the New Revolving Credit Facility is limited to a line cap, which is calculated as the lesser of (a) the aggregate amount of revolving commitments and (b) the then applicable borrowing base (the "Line Cap").
+Availability under the Revolving Credit Facility is limited to a line cap, which is calculated as the lesser of (a) the aggregate amount of revolving commitments and (b) the then applicable borrowing base (the "Line Cap").
 The borrowing base shall equal the sum of the following:

-- · 90% of eligible accounts, plus - 90% of the net orderly liquidation value of eligible inventory, plus - 90% of eligible credit card receivables, plus - the lesser of (x) 85% of the cost of the eligible letter of credit inventory and (y) \$25.0 million, plus - the lesser of (x) 85% of the cost of the eligible in-transit inventory and (y) \$10.0 million, plus - 100% of qualified cash; minus - any reserves established by the administrative agent for the Revolving Credit Facility in its permitted discretion.
+- 90% of eligible accounts, plus - 90% of the net orderly liquidation value of eligible inventory, plus - 90% of eligible credit card receivables, plus

+- the lesser of (x) 85% of the cost of the eligible letter of credit inventory and (y) \$25.0 million, plus - the lesser of (x) 85% of the cost of the eligible in-transit inventory and (y) \$10.0 million, plus - 100% of qualified cash; minus - any reserves established by the administrative agent for the Revolving Credit Facility in its permitted discretion.